GRI Content Index

 GRI 102-46 Defining report content and topic boundaries

-The Relevance Analysis, which was finalized in early 2018, involved personal interviews asking more than 150 representatives from all relevant external stakeholder groups, as well as executives across the Group, for their assessments of 21 pre-selected CR topics.
-The external stakeholders evaluated the impact of Bertelsmann’s business activities on the topics, while the internal stakeholders assessed the business relevance.
+Bertelsmann regularly performs Corporate Responsibility relevance analyses.
+The CR relevance analysis whose validity for the reporting year was confirmed by the Bertelsmann Executive Board involved surveying more than 150 people, i.e. representatives of all major external stakeholder groups as well as Bertelsmann executives and employee representatives, on 21 selected CR topics.
+The external stakeholders gave their assessment of how Bertelsmann’s business activities impact these CR topics, while the executives and employee representatives assessed their relevance for the businesses.
 All external participants were interviewed personally using guided interviews.
-The Corporate Responsibility & Diversity Management department summarized the results in a Relevance Matrix, which was then adopted by the CR Council.
+The Corporate Responsibility department summarized the results in a Bertelsmann CR Relevance Matrix , which was then adopted by the CR Council.

 GRI 102-47 List of material topics

-Basis: GRI Standards 2016 and GRI Media Sector Disclosures
+Basis: GRI Standards 2016 and GRI Media Sector Disclosures, if not otherwise specified

 Cf. GRI Standards Glossary 2016, p.17